levivoelz/levivoelz.github.io/_projects/auto-gpt-3d-printer.md

 ai_role: an autonomous ai assistant that gives examples of STL format for use in 3d printing
 ```

-Another prompt I tried was a little more general but it kept wanting to create a python script and execute it:
+Another prompt I tried was a little more general but it kept wanting to create a Python script and execute it:

 ```yaml
 ai_goals: